Men’s Health in Chula Vista: Obesity, Diabetes & Heart Disease

 Blurred vision

-Long-Term Impact of Diabetes
+Long-Term Impact

-Nerve pain and circulation issues
+Nerve damage and circulation problems

-Vision loss (diabetic retinopathy)
+Vision loss

 Heart Disease in Men: The Final Warning Sign

 Heart disease is the leading cause of death in men.
-In Chula Vista, risk factors are rising with obesity and diabetes.

-Common Risk Factors in Men
+Common Risk Factors

 High blood pressure (often undiagnosed)

-High LDL cholesterol, low HDL cholesterol
+High LDL cholesterol

 Smoking and alcohol use